 But there are some toddlers that deal with their fear and frustration over their feelings of insignificance in the world by striking out and being aggressive.

-Anger is an empowering emotion because it masks the more vulnerable feelings like frustration, fear and sadness.
+Anger is an empowering emotion because it masks the more vulnerable feelings like frustration, fear, and sadness.
 Anger is very rarely about being angry.
-Toddlers don’t have the capacity to communicate and if they somehow manage to it’s certainly not on the level of an adult’s language skills.
+Toddlers don’t have the capacity to communicate, and if they somehow manage to, it’s certainly not on the level of an adult’s language skills.

-Toddlers are excellent mimics so chances are if he’s acting out in anger, it’s because he’s witnessed it from the adults around him.
+Toddlers are excellent mimics so chances are good that, if he’s acting out in anger, it’s because he’s witnessed it from the adults around him.
 So maybe you could try and take a look at how you or your spouse behave around your child.
 If you’re quick to anger with each other, try and be more patient and communicate more positively with each other.
 This way your child will have something positive to mimic.
 If abuse is present in your home, you may have to make the decision to remove yourself from the abusive situation because the statistics are astronomical regarding children who grow up in abusive homes and become abusive themselves.

 Get down to your child’s level when they get aggressive and try and draw them out to express the feelings behind the anger.
-Tell them that you know he doesn’t really want to be a bad boy/girl and that maybe he’s just feeling sad or scared, even if he’s mad or frustrated with you that that’s okay to express.
-Give him an example of yours to draw from like maybe you could tell him about times when people don’t respect you or say something mean to you and that makes you feel sad.
+Tell them that you know he doesn’t really want to be a bad boy/girl and that maybe he’s just feeling sad or scared, even if he’s mad or frustrated with you, and that that’s okay to express.
+Give him an example of yours to draw from, like maybe you could tell him about times when people don’t respect you or say something mean to you and that makes you feel sad.
 Tell him how important it is that he tell you or show you when he’s feeling sad or scared so that you can try and make it better.

-Don’t think of it as failing as a parent, think of it as just one more tool into your arsenal to help your aggressive toddler become a happy adult.
+Don’t think of it as failing as a parent; think of it as just one more tool into your arsenal to help your aggressive toddler become a happy adult.